-It also means that passengers have acres of legroom – nearly a metre in fact.
-At the launch of the previous car’s facelift Honda told us the Jazz rivalled the Mercedes-Benz S-Class in terms of rear kneespace.
+It also means that passengers have acres of legroom.
+Despite the Honda Jazz dimensions of 4.044m long and 1.694m wide, there's nearly a metre devoted to rear passenger's legs; at the launch of the previous car’s facelift Honda told us the Jazz rivalled the Mercedes-Benz S-Class in terms of rear kneespace.
 How we laughed!
 Then we sat in the back and realised they were right.

 We also took them on a small test track and after several laps of scrubbing the sidewalls in the inaugural round of Formula Jazz, discovered it was quite fun to drive too.

 Now you’re just being silly